strapi/strapi/docs/v3.x/getting-started/react.md

 Here is how to request your Collection Types in Strapi using React.
 When you create a Collection Type or a Single Type you will have a certain number of REST API endpoints available to interact with.

-We just used the GET, POST and PUT methods here but you can [get one entry](../content-api/api-endpoints.html#get-an-entry) and [delete](../content-api/api-endpoints.html#delete-an-entry) an entry too.
+We just used the GET, POST and PUT methods here but you can [get one entry](../content-api/api-endpoints.html#get-an-entry), [get how much entry you have](../content-api/api-endpoints.html#count-entries) and [delete](../content-api/api-endpoints.html#delete-an-entry) an entry too.
 Learn more about [API Endpoints](../content-api/api-endpoints.html#api-endpoints)